AnonymousPlanet/thgtoa/guide.md

 Contrary to popular belief, Crypto transactions (such as Bitcoin and Ethereum) are not anonymous[^93].
 Most crypto currencies can be tracked accurately through various methods[^94].

 The main issue is not setting up a random Crypto wallet to receive some currency behind a VPN/Tor address (at this point, the wallet is anonymous).
-The issue is mainly when you want to convert Fiat money (Euros, Dollars, ...) to Crypto and then when you want to cash in your Crypto.
+The issue is mainly when you want to convert Fiat money (Euros, Dollars ...) to Crypto and then when you want to cash in your Crypto.
 You'll have few realistic options but to transfer those to an exchange (such as Coinbase/Kraken/Bitstamp/Binance).
 Those exchanges have known wallet addresses and will keep detailed logs (due to KYC[^95] financial regulations) and can then trace back those crypto transactions to you using the financial system.

 There are some crypto currencies with privacy in mind like Monero but even those can be de-anonymized to some extent[^96][^97].